-The Westport Library is proud to welcome Richard Butler as the Library’s February 2023 Malloy Lecture in the Arts guest speaker.
-This event will be held Thursday, February 28, at 7 pm.
+The Westport Library is proud to welcome Richard Butler as the Library’s Spring 2023 Malloy Lecture in the Arts guest speaker.
+This event will be held Saturday, April 1, at 7 pm (rescheduled from Tuesday, February 28, due to inclement weather).

 Reserved seats for this event have been filled.
 There will be a livestream of the show, and a recording will be available for viewing afterward.
 Click here to view the livestream at the time of the event.